YESAndy/andycai/index.md

 I am a Ph.D. student from [ICon Lab](https://intelconstructlab.github.io/index.html) at [the University of British Columbia](https://www.ubc.ca/).
 I earned my Master's degree at Carnegie Mellon University.

+My research mainly focuses on construction robotics.
+My current interest is trying to make use of Visual-Language-Model as prior information for robot navigation problems.

 ## Research Interests

 - **Construction Robotics:**